That-is-good/DR2CDebugTool/README.md

 # Death Road to Canada Debug Tool

+## The CSharpProject won't update(maybe), If you want to get latest version please go to the cpp branch

 A memory editing utility for the game **Death Road to Canada**, designed to help players inspect and modify in‑game data such as character stats, entities, weapons, and resources.
 Built with C# and a multi‑language UI.